-To find the z-score, you first need to calculate the mean and standard deviation of a data set.
-Mean, denoted with the symbol μ, is the sum of all values in the data set, divided by the number of data points.
+To find the z-score, you first need to calculate a data set's mean and standard deviation.
+Mean, denoted with the symbol μ, is the sum of all values in the data set divided by the number of data points.
 It can be written down as

 To find the z-score, you simply need to apply the following formula:

 Let's assume the following task: during a test, four students scored 50, 53, 62, and 70 points.
 What is the z-score of the result 62?